UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_4/Lab_4.md

     ```

 - The selected item from the `group`, (`Spinner`), is converted to a `String` and assigned to the `groupChoice` variable.
 - Next the `numberOfTickets` is assigned the value entered in to the `tickets` (`editText` widget) field.
 We first convert the method gets the text, `getTexts`, converts this to `String` like in the previous line.
-But is then converted through parsing,`.toIntOrNull() ?: 0` to a interger or `Int`, where if you have a value in the the field that is convertable you will get that value i.e:
+But is then converted through parsing,`.toIntOrNull() ?: 0` to an interger or `Int`, where if you have a value in the field that is castable you will get that value i.e:
 - `1` would give you `1`
 - `a` would give you `null`, and therefore using the operator `?:` if `null` give me a `0` instead

 Now we are ready to do something with these two variables:
 - First by ensuring that a band has not been selected
-- Then checking to see if the number of tickets is equal to `0`.
+- Then check to see if the number of tickets is equal to `0`.

-If either of these conditions are true then we will get a Toast Notifcication or pop up telling the user to fix the issue.
+If either of these conditions is `true` then we will get a Toast Notification or pop up telling the user to fix the issue.

 - Repeat the below after the `numberOfTickets = Integer.parseInt(tickets.getText().toString())` line: